 You will need multiple buses with the easiest and fastest route being from San Jose (Caribe terminal in the south) to Cariari then a second bus to Pavona.
 From there, you can take a public boat to Tortuguero village.
 The journey takes about 6 hours but is likely to take much longer because this assumes you’ll line all the connections up perfectly (does that ever happen?).
 Therefore: start early otherwise you’ll miss the last boat out to Tortuguero, around 4:30 p.m.
 You can plan your route (including bus times) on Rome2Rio.

-General tip for planning your Costa Rica itinerary
+General tips for planning your Costa Rica itinerary

 I also have a more detailed section of what to pack for Costa Rica here.
 For a trip to Tortuguero I’d recommend taking:

-- Mosquito repellent – You can read my tips for the best mosquito repellent here.
+- Mosquito repellent – You can read my tips for the best mosquito repellent.

 - Binoculars – these are mine for under $20